ijlalhaider313/FT-Sysmon-Config/README.md

-# sysmon-config | A Sysmon configuration file for everybody to fork #
+# FT-sysmon-config | Forked from Swift-on-Security #

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.